The Happenings on Shaw Hill

 “Yes.”

 I glanced over to the foyer where I kept my boots.
-I had noticed, since these strange occurrences, that my boots were dirty, with mud and grass like I had been walking through a forest.
+I had noticed, since these strange occurrences began, that my boots were dirty, with mud and grass every morning like I had been walking through a forest.

 “Did you follow me into the woods?”